 In this case, having an 'IELTS for UKVI' test report will give you the flexibility of using the 'Pre-sessional English language' course to meet the English language requirement whilst you have other offer conditions outstanding (for example, if your degree will not be conferred until August).

-If you are unclear as to whether your academic department would accept Pre-sessional English language course to meet the English language requirement, you should check with your Admissions team in the first instance.
+If you are unclear as to whether your academic department would accept the Pre-sessional English language course to meet the English language requirement, you should check with the Pre-sessional English team in the first instance.

 It is unlikely that you will benefit from having a 'IELTS for UKVI' test in the following scenarios: